 Adjusting the stereo balance on an iPhone:

-- Go to Settings > General > Accessibility
+- Go to Settings > Accessibility (for older iOS, Settings > General > Accessibility)

-- Scroll to Hearing and ensure the slider is midway between L and R
+- Scroll to the Hearing category and tap Audio/Visual and ensure the slider is midway between L and R (for older iOS, it’s under Hearing)

-- Above the slider, switch the Mono Audio toggle to off
+- Above the slider, switch the Mono Audio toggle to the off position

 Adjusting the stereo balance on a Mac: